 Patrick has published a total of 25 publications (16 in high impact peer-reviewed journals, 2 book chapters and 7 conference papers) of which 23 were as first author and 6 were without his PhD supervisor.

-Aditya is a data scientist at CeADAR and is currently working on solving a variant of the traveling salesman problem using constraint programming and optimization techniques.
-He previously worked on the AURORA European Union Horizon 2020 Project.
-He is working with Big Data streaming technologies that will aid in the dynamic monitoring of efficiency metrics generated by air traffic management (ATM) systems.
+Aditya is a Data Scientist at CeADAR and is currently working on solving a variant of the traveling salesman problem using constraint programming and optimization techniques.
+He previously worked on the AURORA European Union Horizon 2020 project using Big Data streaming technologies that will help in the dynamic monitoring of efficiency metrics generated by air traffic management (ATM) systems.
 Aditya completed his Masters’ in Computer Science with the Data Science specialization from University College Dublin.
 His summer internship was with CeADAR, where he worked on a Deep Learning project involving Tensorflow, Google’s cutting-edge deep learning framework.
 He also holds a Bachelor’s degree in Computer Science Engineering from Vellore Institute of Technology, India.
 He worked with Accenture for 1.5 years, predominantly as a database administrator for Cassandra, a database management system used to store and manipulate Big Data.